-"No building shall be erected within any building line restriction shown on the planning maps between the building line and the feature to which it relates."
+"No building shall be erected within any building line restriction shown on the planning maps between the building line and the feature to which it relates "

 This application is for 13 (65%) of the 20 proposed building plots to be located within the Building Line Restriction (BLR).

-Of these 13 sites, 8 sites (Lots 13 to 20) are fully within the BLR and 4 sites (Lots 4 to 6 and Lot 12) lie sufficiently within the BLR that building on the sites would likely breach the BLR.
+8 sites of the 13 sites (Lots 13 to 20) are fully within the BLR.
+4 sites (Lots 4 to 6 and Lot 12) lie sufficiently within the BLR that any building on the sites would very likely breach the BLR.